Updated privacy overview -

 Sensitive values stay scoped

-Provider keys and OAuth identifiers are encrypted in web browser storage, extension-sensitive values use AES-GCM helpers locally, and extension JWTs omit provider credentials.
+Provider keys and supported credential metadata are encrypted in web browser storage, extension-sensitive values use AES-GCM helpers locally, and extension JWTs omit provider credentials.

 Trust boundaries are explicit

-Extension messaging checks sender identity and allowed origins, while authenticated web routes handle authorization, rate limits, and provider calls per request.
+Extension messaging checks sender identity and allowed origins, while authenticated web routes handle authorization, rate limits, workload policy, and provider calls per request.

 Public errors stay sanitized